gofair-foundation/fsr_curation/CONTRIBUTING.md

 3C. proposal - reject: the editor disapprove/retract the nanopub (see below).

 3D.
 If the reviewer rejects your proposal, assign the issue to a second reviewer.
-You should follow the decision that has at least two supportersd.
+You should follow the decision that has at least two supporters.

 #### 3B Proposal accept with improvements: